PayThePizzo/Predictive-Analysis-Notes/Formulas Handbook/4 - QC.md

 However, they are general and can be applied to models that are out of the scope of linear models!

+For the linear regression models:

 ## Akaikes' Information Criterion
+Best used when n is large, and we want to use the model for prediction.

 $$AIC(\mathcal{M}) = n * \log MSS_{RES}(\mathcal{M}) + 2p(\mathcal{M})$$

 ```r